-Page 1 of 4 DLG 70 (Rev.9/23)
+Page 1 of 4 DLG 70 (Rev.10/24)

-&lt;sup>1 If the taxing entity's boundaries include more than one county, you must certify the levies to each county.
-Use a separate form for each county and certify the same levies uniformly to each county per Article X, Section 3 of the Colorado Constitution.
+1 If the taxing entity's boundaries include more than one county, you must certify the levies to each county.
+Use a separate form

-&lt;sup>2 Levies must be rounded to three decimal places and revenue must be calculated from the total NET assessed valuation (Line 4 of Form DLG57 on the County Assessor's FINAL certification of valuation).
+2 Levies must be rounded to three decimal places and revenue must be calculated from the total NET assessed valuation (Line 4 of Form DLG57 on the County Assessor's FINAL certification of valuation).